 The answer to this question is simple.

-At Air Ventures Flying School you won't just go into some hardcore memorization program where you strap on your tinfoil helmet and just memorize every check ride on every flight until you're done.
-You will gain a profound understanding of the intricacies of aviation and get to experience aviation for what it really is, an amazing and complex industry and rewarding career.
+At Air Ventures Flying School you won't just go into a hardcore memorization program where you strap on your tinfoil helmet and memorize every check ride on every flight until you're done.
+At AVFS you will gain a profound understanding of the intricacies of aviation and get to experience it for what it really is, an amazing and complex industry and rewarding career.

 Air Ventures Flying School is owned and operated by Doug Auclair, a Master Flight Instructor with thousands of hours of flight instruction experience whom is dedicated to the craft of teaching pilots.
-At Air Ventures you will earn your commercial pilots license and flight instructor certificates under Doug's tutelage.
+At AVFS you will earn all of your certificates under his tutelage.

 At Air Ventures you will have a unique learning experience that is dedicated to giving you the highest quality aviation education.
 You will be proud of the place you learned to fly, and dedicated to the craft of being a professional pilot.